 A timeline has been developed for pursuing accreditation and implementing the program.
 Costs will not be known until accreditation and implementation of the certification program is complete.
 At that time, NFRC will revisit fees associated with participation in the PCP.

-There will be some minor changes to the PCP affecting members and participants:
+There will be some changes to the PCP affecting members and participants:

-• Training: NFRC will create and conduct training for staff, IAs, laboratories, and PCP participants.
+• Training: NFRC will create and conduct training for staff, IAs, laboratories, and PCP participants as required for changes to documents, processes, and websites.

 No. You will not need to switch labs or IA.